WorksOnArm/equinix-metal-arm64-cluster/.github/ISSUE_TEMPLATE/custom.md

 Please share a public URL of the CI dashboard (if applicable).

 ### Does the project allows the use of 'logo' on ARM's developer website freely?
+Yes / No / Not Sure

+If No / Not Sure, Please share the relevant contact.

 ### Please state your contributions to the open source community and any other relevant initiatives.